-Every one of us has gone to a website that created a frustrating experience.
+All of us have seen web design mistakes that have created a frustrating user experience.
 We have seen websites with too much content, requiring endless scrolling.
 Some websites have annoying ads or videos playing, distracting your attention away from the content.
 Other websites have too many menu options, causing confusion where we can’t find any of the information we want.

 What happens when you visit a site like this?
 In most cases, you end up leaving the site within a few seconds of arrival.
 The frustration makes it unbearable to stay on the website.
-However, websites like this exist because web designers made typical usability mistakes.
+However, websites like this exist because web designers made typical usability or web design mistakes.

 #1: Too Much Stuff